jamieAurora/jamieAurora.github.io/README.md

 NamazuBackpack is a web application created with Bootstrap and JQUERY.
 The application utilizes the XIVAPI service, and is meant to supplement users while playing Final Fantasy XIV.

+*This readme is incomplete, and will be changed as the code is refactored.*

 ## item
  > *item(name, amount, iconID)*